FyroxEngine/Fyrox/CONTRIBUTING.md

 - **License** — include the content of `LICENSE.md` file at the top of any new source code file.
 Every line must be start from `// ` (two slashes with a space after them).
 You can add your own copyright line with dates, but you must keep the license unchanged (MIT).
+- **No AI-generated slop** - Fyrox is a handcrafted game engine, there's no place for AI-generated code.
+All pull requests suspected in AI generation won't be accepted.
+If you want to extend the engine functionality with AI-generated code, then create your own plugin as a separate crate.

 When you're writing something for the editor, you can run its standalone version using `fyroxed` package like so: